TheRobBrennan/explore-crew-ai/apps/create-business-plan/README.md

 Having said that, please review the tests before running this code to ensure that you are not unexpectedly hitting the live OpenAI endpoints and incurring charges for running unit tests.

 ### Project structure

-At a high level, we are using CrewAI to:

-- Assemble a crew of three agents to collaborate and work towards achieving a specific goal (a business plan for a proposed product)

 .
 ├── README.md